zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Pepe is a little doubtful.
 He says, “I’m not sure a bout that.
 I just want to smell fresh and clean.”
 “To smell fresh” (fresh) means the same as to smell new or clean – not dirty in this case.
 Kitty says, “All ri ght, how about this one?”
 Pepe says, “Uh, it smells musky” (musky).
 “Musky” means having the scent of a male animal.
 Some people think it’s a pleasant smell, so me people don’t.
 Kitty thinks it is.
 She says, “Musky is good.
 Musky is sexy.”
 It’s how a man should smell, according to Kitty.

 Pepe says, however, “Not to me,” meaning it isn’t g ood for me.
 “Let’s stick with something basic.”
-“To stick with” something means t o concentrate or focus on – to not try other things.
+“To stick with” something means to concentrate or focus on – to not try other things.
 He says, “I’m buying this one.”
 Kitty, however, says, “But that one smells like detergent!”
 “Detergent” (deter gent) is soap that you use to wash either clothing or dishes.
 Pepe says, “Yes, be cause that’s what I’m buying – detergent for my clothes.”
 Now we learn what Pepe  is actually buying at the store.
 He’s buying detergent to wash his clothes.

 He adds, “I don’t need any fancy scents on my cloth es,” meaning he doesn’t need his clothes to smell of something.
 Kitty says,  “Have it your way.”
 That’s an expression we use to indicate that the other person  should just do what he or she wants, but that you would do something different.
 You are expressing disagreement with the other person, but telling the  other person to go ahead and do what he or she wants to do.